 Note: Some organisations will be eligible to use the Default, Group and/or CFO version of the CoC Standard.
-Organisations are advised to check their eligibility against all CoC certification options (i.e. Default, Group, CFO) available in in Section 6.2 of the MSC Chain of Custody Certification Requirements before discussing the best option with their CAB.
+Organisations are advised to check their eligibility against all CoC certification options (i.e. Default, Group, CFO), available in Section 6.2 of the CoC Certification Requirements, before discussing the best option with their CAB.